Michigan Avenue (Chicago): From the River southwards

 For a few blocks on both sides of the Chicago River, the road is double-decked, including the bridge over the river.
 The lower level north of the river is where the famous Billy Goat Tavern is located, and south of the river it intersects with Lower Wacker Drive.
 On the upper lever, tall office buildings and hotels line both sides of the Avenue, until Millennium Park.

 The portion of Michigan Avenue opposite Grant Park is the Chicago Landmark Historic Michigan Boulevard District.
-Major cultural institutions, such as the Chicago Cultural Center, Symphony Center, and the Auditorium Theater are located here, as are many late 19th and early 20th century skyscrapers.
+Major cultural institutions, such as the Chicago Cultural Center, Symphony Center, and the Auditorium Theatre are located here, as are many late 19th and early 20th century skyscrapers.
 In 2009, the Chicago Cultural Mile Association was created to bring "awareness of the unique strengths and diverse offerings available to visitors" in this portion of Michigan Avenue.

 The Art Institute of Chicago is across the boulevard, in Grant Park along the Avenue.
-Several large historic hotels are located just south of Ida B. Wells Drive, including the Hilton Towers Chicago (formerly, the Stevens Hotel), the Congress Plaza Hotel and the Blackstone Hotel.
+Several large historic hotels are located just south of Ida B. Wells Drive, including the Hilton Towers Chicago (formerly, the Stevens Hotel), the Congress Plaza Hotel and The Blackstone Hotel.
 Between them is the Spertus Institute of Jewish Studies.

 The Avenue extends south into Near South Side, Chicago and beyond – past what was once the notorious Levee District, the graceful homes of the Prairie Avenue District, the historic Second Presbyterian Church, the former home of the legendary Chess Records at 2120 South Michigan and the site where the Lexington Hotel, a hideout of Al Capone, once stood.